eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 **QS-02: The application needs to provide a intuitive UI to the user.:**
 An user needs to be able to understand easily the application interface, in order to access the required data and to navigate thought the app.

-**Contents.**
-*Concretization of (sometimes vague or implicit) quality requirements using (quality) scenarios.
-These scenarios describe what should happen when a stimulus arrives at the system.
-For architects, two kinds of scenarios are important:*

-* *Usage scenarios (also called application scenarios or use case scenarios) describe the system's runtime reaction to a certain stimulus.
-This also includes scenarios that describe the system's efficiency or performance.
-Example: The system reacts to a user's request within one second.*
-* *Change scenarios describe a modification of the system or of its immediate environment.
-Example: Additional functionality is implemented or requirements for a quality attribute change.*

-**Motivation.**
-*Scenarios make quality requirements concrete and allow to more easily measure or decide whether they are fulfilled.
-Especially when you want to assess your architecture using methods like ATAM you need to describe your quality goals (from section 1.2) more precisely down to a level of scenarios that can be discussed and evaluated.*

-**Form.**
-*Tabular or free form text.*

 ## Risks and Technical Debts

 **Who will be the owner of the application, who will maintain it?**

-**Contents.**
-*A list of identified technical risks or technical debts, ordered by priority*

-**Motivation.**
-*"Risk management is project management for grown-ups" (Tim Lister, Atlantic Systems Guild.)
-This should be your motto for systematic detection and evaluation of risks and technical debts in the architecture, which will be needed by management stakeholders (e.g. project managers, product owners) as part of the overall risk analysis and measurement planning.*

-**Form.**
-*List of risks and/or technical debts, probably including suggested measures to minimize, mitigate or avoid risks or reduce technical debts.*

 ## Glossary